gary-riggins/generic-unity-coroutine/README.md

 ### Exceptions

-Exception will be thrown under if any of these circumstances are true:
+Exception will be thrown if any of these circumstances are true:
 - Attempting to access the result of a coroutine before it has yielded a result will throw an `InvalidOperationException`.
 - After a coroutine is cancelled with `.Cancel()`, attempting to access the result will throw an `OperationCanceledException`.
 - If the coroutine throws an exception during execution, the `Coroutine<T>` object will capture and re-throw the exception when the result is accessed.